 Prisoner 4538 moved his head away from the voice but it followed him,

-The guards pulled Prisoner 4538 roughly to his feet and dragged him back to his cell.
-The hallway seemed to stretch out in front of them forever, the end lost beyond the vanishing point, beyond the endless doors on either side.
+Prisoner 4538 was hauled roughly to his feet and half carried back to his cell by the two guards who said nothing but breathed hard the entire way.
+The hallway seemed to stretch out in front of them forever, the end lost beyond the point of perspective, beyond the endless doors on either side.

 He paused as he reflected on what he was about to say.
-The he turned to the group seated in his office, the senior resident, the junior, the psychiatric nurse, all looking at him, waiting for him to speak.
+The he turned to the group seated in his office, the senior resident, his junior, the psychiatric nurse, all three looking at him, waiting for him to speak.

 ‘He’s gone.
 The door to his room was locked but he’s gone.
 Just disappeared.
 Like he never existed.
 Well, I’ll be damned.’